Providing Safety and Security to the those in our Care

 Reporting Allegations of Sexual Harassment

-To make an allegation of inmate-on-inmate or staff-on-inmate sexual abuse or sexual harassment, please contact the LaSalle Corrections Prison Rape Elimination Act (PREA) coordinator or assistant PREA coordinator via email.
+To make an allegation of inmate-on-inmate or staff-on-inmate sexual abuse or sexual harassment, please contact the LaSalle Prison Rape Elimination Act (PREA) coordinator or assistant PREA coordinator via email.
 LaSalle will ensure an administrative investigation for all allegations of sexual harassment will be addressed immediately upon notification.
 Sexual assault or abuse of inmates/detainees by other inmates/detainees or by employees, contractors, or volunteers is prohibited and subject to criminal sanctions.

 Reporting Allegations of Sexual Abuse